Mirage (Magic: The Gathering): Weatherlight Saga

 The Weatherlight set was accompanied by a series of fictional works collectively known as the Weatherlight Saga.
 The saga was intended to be a "hero's journey"-style story, in which the characters were classic archetypes.
-Each was also assigned to represent a color in Magics color wheel, so that the narrative and mechanical elements of the project would be more closely joined.
+Each was also assigned to represent a color in Magic's color wheel, so that the narrative and mechanical elements of the project would be more closely joined.

 Then-developer Mark Rosewater chose the skyship Weatherlight and its captain, Sisay, as the germ of the new story.
 Rosewater has stated that making the story about a ship allowed for narrative flexibility in setting.
 After developing story and character ideas with Michael Ryan, Rosewater pitched the Saga idea to his bosses.
-The Saga was heavily referenced in the flavor text and card names of the set.

-Weatherlight marks a turning point in design and marketing philosophy for the Magic game and brand.
+The Saga was heavily referenced in the flavor text and card names of the set.Weatherlight marks a turning point in design and marketing philosophy for the Magic game and brand.
 While previous sets included allusions to an overarching story, Weatherlight was the first set to explicitly tell an ordered narrative focused on developed, archetypical characters.
 Weatherlight marks the first use of a metaplot tied to a Magic set.
 The first novel, Rath and Storm, covers events shown in the Weatherlight set, while later novels tell stories for later game sets.
 It is referenced in sets until Apocalypse, although the aftermath of Saga events continued to be explored thereafter.